SJSU272Lab/Fall16-Team7/README.md

 # SmartAds
 ## Created by Team 7
-+ Help us receive less spam ads, and help trades to make wise decisions to find the target people.
++ Help us receive less spam ads from USPS, and help trades to make wise decisions to find the target people.
 + [about us](https://github.com/HenryWan19)

 ## How to use it